jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 - `1a_tidy_smart_data.R`
   - Reads domain and protein fasta sequences for 20 subfamilies from *./data/SMART/domain_fasta/* and */full_protein_fasta/*.
-  - Joins domain and protein datasets into *./data/smart_df.rds*.
+  - Joins domain and protein datasets into *./data/SMART/smart_df.rds*.
+  - Removes sequences found in more than 1 subfamily.
-  - Splits refences integrases into test and training datasets.
+  - Splits ref integrases into test and training datasets.
   - Creates a set of fasta files of training domains for alignment in *./data/SMART/training_domain_fasta*.
-  - Creates a fasta file for each of the training and test sets for scoring against HMMs. [x]
+  - Creates a fasta file for each of the training and test sets for scoring against HMMs

 - `1b_get_refseq_non_integrases.R`
   - does downloads of various non-integrases from NCBI.
 Saves *./data/non_integrase_seqs/refseq_non_integrases_raw.rds*.